 If a participant is enrolled in the Leidos CA VDP and is unable to work due to a qualified disability, the plan pays benefits equal to 60% to 70% of a participant's regular base wages.
-The current weekly maximum is \$1,620 per week (as of January 1, 2023).
+The current weekly maximum is \$1,620 per week (as of January 1, 2024).
 The weekly benefit maximum is set each year by the State of California.
 This is a calendar-day plan, so each day's benefit during a qualified disability is one-seventh of a participant's weekly benefit.
+Leidos CAVDP benefit payments are non-taxable, and certain payroll deductions will continue to be made while a participant is receiving Leidos CA VDP benefits.